Student Organizations and Journals and Student Participation in Administration

 3. The elected student representatives, and other students selected by appropriate procedures, participate in the work of standing committees of the faculty and, where appropriate, in the work of ad hoc committees.
 The form and nature of such participation depend upon the character of the work of each committee.
 All elected student representatives serve on committees.

-4. Yale Law School invites students to share any concerns they might have about the Law School’s curriculum, particularly any issues that directly implicate the School’s compliance with the ABA’s Accreditation Standards.
+4. Yale Law School invites students to share any concerns they might have about the Law School’s curriculum, particularly any issues that directly implicate the school’s compliance with the ABA’s Accreditation Standards.
 Students having such a concern should submit the concern, in writing, to the associate dean for student affairs, who will work with the appropriate administrator to address the issue.
 The associate dean for student affairs, or another associate dean, as appropriate, will keep a record of all submissions and their resolutions.

 *This entitlement is subject to the limitation that on occasion the faculty may feel it necessary to convene as Faculty in Executive Session.
 In such an event the dean will, to the extent deemed appropriate, advise the student representatives of the holding of the executive session in advance and invite the student representatives to present to the faculty their views on the subject under consideration; under any circumstances student representatives will be advised of the holding of such meeting promptly thereafter.
-It is, however, the purpose and expectation of the student body and of the faculty that the academic policy business of the School will normally be conducted in meetings in which student representatives participate.
+It is, however, the purpose and expectation of the student body and of the faculty that the academic policy business of the school will normally be conducted in meetings in which student representatives participate.

 Student Feedback Regarding ABA Standards